Holiday Survival Guide

 Gift giving can be tricky.
 It's really more of an art than a science.
 And sometimes, whether you're giving or receiving, a gift just doesn't work out the way you'd like it to.
 When that happens, the recipient is faced with a choice: Keep it (and don't use) or return it (and hopefully salvage the gift-giver's generosity).

 If you ask us, no one should keep something they aren't going to use.
 And here's the other thing: You're not alone.
-In 2018, the National Retail Foundation (PDF) estimated that around $369 billion worth of merchandise was returned to retailers—accounting for about 10 percent of total sales.
+In 2020, the National Retail Foundation estimated that around $428 billion worth of merchandise was returned to retailers—accounting for more than 10% of total sales.
 And during the holiday season, an estimated two-thirds of consumers make a return.
 Thankfully, in an age of online shopping, returns are easier than ever.
 Before the annual returning of the gifts begins, we're providing you with a plan for the smoothest exchanges of the season.

 You don't necessarily have to tell the person who gave it to you that you want to return it.
 That's up to you because ultimately, it's your decision how to handle an unwanted gift.
 "Once a gift is given, it is owned by the recipient and it is up to the recipient what they want to do with it," says etiquette expert Jodi RR Smith of Mannersmith.
 But first things first: be honest with yourself about whether or not you'll use this thing.
 If you know you won't or that this just isn't what you wanted, then you're better off returning/exchanging it.